It consists of a series of documents which are used to plan strategically across the borough:

 Supplementary planning documents

-The Barking and Dagenham Local Plan is supplemented by a range of planning guidance documents called Supplementary Planning Documents (SPDs) also listed here.
+The Barking and Dagenham Local Plan is supplemented by a range of Supplementary Planning Documents (SPDs).
+These are available to view on the Supplementary planning documents page

 Order a copy of documents